ApolloAuto/apollo/docs/quickstart/apollo_2_5_hardware_system_installation_guide_v1.md

 4. Connection to GPS:

-   The HDL64E S3 LiDAR requires the Recommended minimum specific GPS/Transit data (GPRMC) and pulse per second (PPS)signal to synchronize to the GPS time.
+   The HDL64E S3 LiDAR requires the recommended minimum specific GPS/Transit data (GPRMC) and pulse per second (PPS) signal to synchronize to the GPS time.
 A customized connection is needed to establish the communication between the GPS receiver and the LiDAR:

    a.
 SPAN-IGM-A1